Research Article

 Key words

-Select up to a maximum of 6 important words from the abstract, excluding those in the title.
+Select up to a maximum of 6 important words for indexing.
 Separate the words using commas and arrange them alphabetically.
-Do not use abbreviations, species names or combined key words.
+Do not use abbreviations, scientific names, or combined key words.

 Introduction

-The introduction should describe the background of the study, the problem, significance or rationale, current status of knowledge on the subject, the specific gaps, the scope of the work and the objective of study.
+The introduction should describe the background of the study, the problem, significance or rationale, current status on the subject, the specific gaps, the scope of the work and the objective of study.

 Materials and methods